raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 Other stuff to try:

 - Try changing the order the balloons pop in.
-To do this just change the order the GPIO pin numbers are used.
+To do this just change the order in which the GPIO pin numbers are used.

 - Convert your balloon popper into an interactive calculator.
-The wiring up is exactly the same, but the code is slightly different.
+The wiring-up is exactly the same, but the code is slightly different.